usegalaxy-eu/website/docs/_posts/2018-01-13-kerstin-mcp-paper.md

 ---

 ["Combinatorial omics analysis reveals perturbed lysosomal homeostasis in collagen VII-deficient keratinocytes"](http://www.mcponline.org/content/early/2018/01/11/mcp.RA117.000437) by Kerstin Thriene et al. was published today in Molecular and Cellular Proteomics.
-Thanks to Kerstin, Jörg and Collegues for this great collaboration.
+Thanks to Kerstin, Jörn and Collegues for this great collaboration.

 ## Abstract